Orchestration of circadian timing by macromolecular protein assemblies.

 PDB coordinates for mouse CRY1 PHR:PER2 CBD structure – 6OF7

-Coordinates for the top HADDOCK model available upon request.
+Coordinates for the PER2 CBD:CRY1 PHR:CLOCK PAS-B HADDOCK model available upon request.

 Casein kinase 1 dynamics underlie substrate selectivity and the PER2 circadian phosphoswitch.